bogdan-patraucean/about/wintoys/readme.md

 „_Better uninstalling experience than the built-in one, sleek design, helpful and thoughtful tips, myriad options and tweaks, no agenda, efficient, responsive, all the good adjectives._”\
 \- **Reda**

+„_Helped me get rid of all the bloatware that Microsoft put onto my laptop.
+This is honestly the only good thing in the MS Store._”\
+\- **Alex**

 „_What the army of Microsoft developers should have made in the first place!_”\
 \- **Jacques**